 Each decision will impact our, your and my, reality.
 This will in turn echo a change.
 Your intent will ripple through the waves of life and cause an effect.
 This affect will transmute into an effect and so on and so on.

 To create a heaven on earth, one much choose love every moment.
 A personal commitment to pause and temper unconscious reaction.
-A dedication to remember how unconsciously we think things through.
-For example, back In the sixties, instructions were televised to parents and children, advising sheltering under their desks if an atomic bomb goes off.
-This now ridiculous idea reveals how inept our awareness and reasoning can be.
-And if your arrogance protests at this, it means you think you know everything and are missing a great truth.
+A dedication to remember how unconsciously we humans think things through.
+For example, back In the sixties, instructions were televised to the public, advising sheltering under furniture if an atomic bomb were to go off.
+The people did not think the suggestions ridiculous, they assumed authority knew better and took note.
+This now preposterous idea reveals how inept humanity’s awareness and reasoning can be.
+Further back, we have the inane directives concerning witches.
+And if your arrogance protests at this, and you think we know better now, you are missing a great truth.

 In seeing what resembles unawareness clearly, one cannot deny something needs doing.
 Humanity’s stupidity is endless.
 We can never know all there is to know.
 We are ever poised on the point of ignorance.
-It is not a human flaw but rather a great gift, the ability to learn.
+And no, this is not a human flaw but rather a great gift, the ability to learn.

 When things go awry we analyze and then use this analysis to learn a new way forward.
 This means we are evolving constantly, there is no end.
 Evolvement is the crux of this universe.

 As we enter into the practice of pausing, the depth of why we need to, ups our game.
 We see how, above all else, this new attention needs top billing.